PadmarajBhat/GUPSHUP/Notes.md

 * roomlevel has "state"
  * what does it indicate? current or past ?
  * would it matter if it is inside success or when in script handler scope ?
+ * if value is changed it definitely changes the flow